At Kensington, our curriculum is based on the Early Years Foundation Stage (EYFS) framework and the British National Curriculum.

 Influences from other curricula may also be visible throughout the pedagogical approach taken in the classroom.
 These include the best elements of Montessori, Reggio Emilia and Te Whariki, approaches which continue to be at the forefront of research-based curricula around the world.

-The framework is based on several Themes and Principles that recognise children as individuals and competent learners and is delivered through a well-planned play-based approach to learning and development.
+The framework is based on several themes and principles that recognise children as individuals and competent learners and is delivered through a well-planned play-based approach to learning and development.

 Specific areas include essential skills and knowledge for children to participate successfully in society.
+These include:

 - Playing and exploring

 Children develop in the context of relationships and the environment around them.